hxfabc2012/uvm_gen-1/README.md

 **3. List tasks**

-Templates leave behind `TODO` comments through the code, usually with examples, for the user to fill in.
+Templates leave behind `TODO` comments throughout the code, usually with examples, for the user to fill in.
 Usually, templates will not simulate properly without these tasks being finished first:

 ```
 grep -nr TODO ./uvma_my_new_agent > uvma_my_new_agent_tasks.txt